mmajerski/old-fashioned/README.md

 ### Social-like app

 This was created during my experiments with jQuery and pug templates:).
-Although it looks very straightforward I'm going to enhanced it in the future.
+Although it looks very straightforward I'm going to enhance it in the future.

 ##